Project managers spend up to 20 hours weekly on admin tasks. Generative AI in project management can change that.

 Clear communication drives successful projects.
 The practical application of generative AI for project managers includes:

-• Translation of technical information into accessible language for different audiences
+- Translation of technical information into an accessible language for different audiences

 These tools ensure that each stakeholder receives information in the format most useful to them, strengthening relationships and building trust throughout the project lifecycle.